suryakumar-exe/Assessment_24_08_2022_Mobile_Website/README.md

  # Acheived:
+  Concepts of:
      HTML
      Javascript
      Css

 # Pending:
-  SCSS
+     1.SCSS
-  Loading Logic in recharge
+     2.Loading Logic in recharge
-  simple validation only acheived in login and recharge module Session not maintained
+     3.simple validation only acheived in login and recharge module 4.Session not maintained